vPolyovyj/Contact-Form-Mailer/README.md

 # Short description

 This is simple PHP+Ajax mailer for contact form.
-The main advantage of this mailer that it uses sessions to prevent sending of many letters per time form one IP.
+The main advantage of this mailer that it uses sessions to prevent sending of many letters per time from one IP.
 It's simple and in the same time quite efficient solution.
 Also it's very simple for usage.
 Bootstrap css framework for view is used.

 ## Installation on your website (simple example)